AMReX-Fusion/Furnace/Docs/source/radiation.rst

    -  102 *Neumann*:

       Here, you specify the radiation flux on the boundary.
-For gray radiation, this is the expression given in the gray Furnace paper (Eq.
+For gray radiation, this is the expression given in the gray Logi paper (Eq.
 7, 8),

       .. math:: F_r = - \frac{c\lambda}{\kappa_R} \nabla E_r